For more information regarding volunteer opportunities contact:

 Most volunteer opportunities are weekdays from 8 a.m. – 4 p.m.
-Due to minimal staffing on weekends, the weekend opportunities only include occasional special events or our Weekend Volunteer Crew, which meets the first weekend of the month.
+Due to minimal staffing on weekends, the weekend opportunities only include occasional special events or our Weekend Volunteer Crew, which meets the first and third weekends of the month.
 Volunteers must be a minimum of 14 years old and accompanied by a guardian if younger than 16.

 Student Volunteers: If you need to complete volunteer hours for school credit, we have a minimum requirement of 8 volunteer hours.
 These hours can be obtained over multiple days.
 However, please be aware that there are minimal weekend volunteer opportunities and no after-school opportunities, due to our staff leaving at 4 p.m.
 Call the Volunteer Office for more information.

 Family Opportunities: We encourage families with kids under the age of 14 to participate in our Family Discovery programs.
 This once a month opportunity is held on a weekday in our Children’s Vegetable Garden.
 This experience combines working and learning.